voidfiles/incursion/README.rst

 #.
 Fork `the repository`_ on GitHub to start making your changes to the **master** branch (or branch off of it).
 #.
 Write a test which shows that the bug was fixed or that the feature works as expected.
 #.
-Send a pull request. :) Make sure to add yourself to AUTHORS_.
+Send a pull request :) Make sure to add yourself to AUTHORS_.

 .. _`the repository`: http://github.com/voidfiles/incursion
 .. _AUTHORS: https://github.com/kennethreitz/requests/blob/master/AUTHORS.rst